 Castanospermum australe

-Common name: Moreton Bay chestnut
+Common name: Moreton Bay Chestnut

-Other common names: Australian chestnut, Black bean
+Other common names: Australian Chestnut, Black Bean

 Description

-Moreton Bay chestnut is a timber and landscape tree originating in the Australian-Melanesian region, occurring primarily in subtropical forests on Australia's east coast and similar forest types in Papua New Guinea and Vanuatu.
+Moreton Bay Chestnut is a timber and landscape tree originating in the Australian-Melanesian region, occurring primarily in subtropical forests on Australia's east coast and similar forest types in Papua New Guinea and Vanuatu.

 Leaves are large, up to 45 cm (1.5 ft) long and consist of up to eight pairs of dark glossy green, oval leaflets in a feathery arrangement.
 They remain on the tree throughout the year.

-Moreton Bay chestnut is cultivated as a street tree in parts of Australia for its shapely form, showy foliage, flowers and seedpods and the shade it provides.
+Street tree - Moreton Bay Chestnut is cultivated as a street tree in parts of Australia for its shapely form.

-The nectar-rich flowers sustain nectar-eating parrots and other wildlife in its native range.
+Wildlife support - The nectar-rich flowers sustain nectar-eating parrots and other wildlife in its native range.

 Climate